 Board of Management

-- Community Nominees : Eileen Buckey and John O’Mahony
+- Community Nominees : Mrs Aoife Twomey and Mr Niall O’Callaghan

 Boards of Management of primary schools are appointed for a four year term.
-The term of office for new Boards of Management is from 1 December 2011 to 30 November 2015.
+The term of office for new Boards of Management is from 30 November 2019 to December 2023.